00tau/dotfiles/sb.md

 Some Notes
 ----------

-* Use W-l to rename the current tag.
+* Use `W-l` to rename the current tag.
 Some default options will be listed but you may chose any name which suits you.

-* Use W-d to jump to a valid tag.
+* Use `W-d` to jump to a valid tag.
 A selection will be displayed of all available tags.
 A fuzzy search matches the closest string you enter.
   For example W-dmai would jump to the tag `E-Mail`.

-* In the shell: When using a Dvorak keyboard layout, typing ls -l in a terminal is awkward.
-Assuming you are a lot in a terminal, you are will type this, well, a lot.
+* In the shell: when using a Dvorak keyboard layout, such as [Katzenpfote](http://00tau.github.io/katzenpfote/), typing `ls -l` in a terminal is awkward.
+Assuming you are a lot in a terminal, you will type this, well, a lot.
 For this reason, Seebrise defines the
   zsh-aliases:

     ```